 The purchase in contingent on the buyer obtaining financing terms acceptable to a the buyer.
 Make sure your purchase agreement specifies that you must obtain acceptable financing.
-If your contingency simply says you will purchase upon obtaining financing, you could find yourself in trouble if the financing offers an unfavorable terms.
+If your contingency simply says you will purchase upon obtaining financing, you could find yourself in trouble if the financing offers unfavorable terms.
 For example, if all you can afford is 7% on your financing, put 7% into your contingency as your acceptable financing rate for purchase.

 Make sure your contract states clearly that you get your contract money back if the owner fails to address any of your contingencies.
 If you don’t do this, you are going to risk losing a lot of cash.

 These clauses almost always have a deadline so give yourself enough time to meet them.

 You need time to obtain financing.
 You need time to properly inspect the property.
 You time to review the seller’s disclosure documents.
 Two-week deadlines are the norm, but this is often ridiculous for anybody who actually plans to exercise any due diligence.

 If deadlines are approaching and you need more time, ask the seller for an extension.
-If the seller refuses.
-Haul out your contingency and drop it on the table like a hot mic.
+If the seller refuses, haul out your contingency and drop it on the table like a hot mic.

-3. Get it in Writing: You need a hard copy, not a digital one.
-The pen is mightier than the sword, and in this case, the word processor as well.
+Make sure that you are communicating via whatever format is required by the contract and its contingencies.
+You need a hard copy, not a digital one.
+The pen is mightier than the sword, and in this case, the printer is mightier than the screen.

 Telephone calls and emails will not invoke contingencies unless a contract permits emails as notice.
-Make sure that you are communicating via whatever format is required by the contract and its contingencies.
 Make sure everything is in writing and sent to the seller on a date that can be tracked.

 Real estate buyers should always use contingency clauses.
-Your purchase contracts are only as good as the contingencies you’ve written into them as they dictate the terms of your purchase.
+Your purchase contracts are only as good as the contingencies you’ve written into them, as they dictate the terms of your purchase.
 If you don’t have them, you may find yourself spending a lot of time and money before your investment pays off.

-When Randy purchased his fishing business, the wharf on the property had to be completely replaced.
-Randy wrote in a contingency that made the owner finish the task so that he could be on the open water on day one, and generating a return on his investment right away.
+When a friend purchased his fishing business, the wharf on the property had to be completely replaced.
+My friend wrote in a contingency that made the owner finish the task so that he could be on the open water on day one, generating a return on his investment right away.